 41 Additional notes: While the school has included other federal grants and/or funds that may flow through the district to be received by the school in its proposed budget, this analysis does not account for these sources of potential revenue, nor does it include the value of certain services (e.g. transportation) that the district is required to provide the charter school.
-However, the analysis also does not account for district per-pupil expense and overall resource savings that are likely to result from a reduction in the number of students attending district public schools because of students attending nonpublic schools located in the school district.
+However, the analysis also does not account for district per-pupil expense and overall resource savings that are likely to result from a reduction in the number

 Table 4.
-2016-17 Elementary/Middle School Academic Proficiency Rates ofNYS Assessment on Grade Configurations for Proposed School
+2016-17 Elementary/Middle School Academic Proficiency Rates of NYS Assessment on Grade Configurations for Proposed School